openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-huks.md

 **Resolution Steps**

-1. Check for spelling errors in the key alias.
+1. Check if the key alias is misspelled.
-2. Verify whether the key corresponding to the alias was successfully generated.
+2. Verify if the key corresponding to the alias was successfully generated.

-## 12000012 External System Error
+## 12000012 External Error

 **Error Message**